 Amenity Kit – Qsuites A350-900 and 787-8

-Unfortunately we forgot to get photos and inventory of the amenity kit abroad Qatar’s A350 Qsuite and their 787 business class, which might especially disappoint our female readers, sorry about this!
+Unfortunately we forgot to get photos and inventory of the amenity kit abroad Qatar’s A350 Qsuite and their 787 business class, sorry about this!
 Dave doesn’t remember the details of what was in it other than to say the bag itself and the items in there were on par with other layflat business class flights but nothing special.
 There weren’t any expensive cosmetics included like in Korean Air or some Asian airlines from what he remembers.

 It it worth it to take Qatar 787 Business Class or A350 Qsuite during the Covid-19 Pandemic ?